 Reforms Under Gregg

-In addition to sentencing guidelines, the Court approved three additional reforms in the Gregg decision.
-The first was bifurcated trials, in which there are separate deliberations for the guilt and penalty phases of the trial.
-Only after the jury determines that the defendant is guilty of capital murder does it decide in a second trial whether the defendant should be sentenced to death or given a lesser sentence of prison time.
+The Court also approved three reforms in the Gregg decision.
+The first was bifurcated trials, in which there were separate deliberations for the guilt and penalty phases of the trial.

-Another reform was the practice of automatic appellate review of convictions and sentence.
+Another reform was the practice of automatic appellate review of convictions and sentences.

-The 10-year moratorium on executions that began with the Jackson and Witherspoon decisions ended on January 17, 1977, with the execution of Gary Gilmore by firing squad in Utah.
+The 10-year moratorium on executions ended on January 17, 1977, with the execution of Gary Gilmore by firing squad in Utah.
 Gilmore didn't challenge his death sentence.
-That same year, Oklahoma became the first state to adopt lethal injection as a means of execution, though it would be five more years until Charles Brooks became the first person executed by lethal injection in Texas on December 2, 1982.
+That same year, Oklahoma became the first state to adopt lethal injection as a new method of execution for death row inmates.
+It would be five more years until Charles Brooks became the first person executed by lethal injection under the jurisdiction of Texas on December 2, 1982.

-Let an Attorney Help You Defend Against Your Criminal Case and the Potential Sentence of Death
+Let a Criminal Law Attorney Help You Defend Against Your Criminal Case and the Potential Sentence of Death